Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Results and Analysis

+We obtain calculations that support the Calm (NTP) threshold (Table~\ref{tab:threshold_support} and Fig.~\ref{fig:MTPSPREDTPFremework}) assignment ($P(\text{NTP}) \geq 0.80$, $P(\text{LTP}) \leq 0.15$, $P(\text{HTP}) \leq 0.10$).
+The precision, recall and confidence intervals are derived from the confusion matrix (Fig.~\ref{fig:confusion_matrix}) using 95\% CI.
+The confusion matrix yields $TP = 7277$, $FP = 706$, $FN = 1325$, giving precision $= 0.912$, recall $= 0.846$, and F1 $= 0.878$.
 The class-wise performance of the MTPS with the Wilson CIs 95\% is shown in Table~\ref{tab:class_perf}.
 This ensures stable baseline detection while minimizing false alarms, providing a statistically justified basis for Table~\ref{tab:threshold_support}.